ozguzMete/GSoC2022FinalWorkSubmission/README.md

 ## Closing

 This open source project is the first project that I contributed besides the ones that I self-published.
 It was a pleasure to contribute.

-Working within very different timezones
+Working in a multicultural team with teammates in different timezones sounds like it should be a challenge but when you and your teammates have the correct mindset, tools, and pipelines built on these tools, it is a joy.

-I would like to thank to Google and GSoC team that make it happen.
+I would like to thank Google and the people organise GSoC.
-I would also like to thank to my mentors and my teammates:
+I would also like to thank my mentors and my teammates: (Jag) Prasanna K Jagannathan, [Ino de Bruijn](http://ino.pm/), [Ramya Madupuri](https://www.linkedin.com/in/ramyasree-madupuri/)

 [^1]: de Bruijn I, Li X, Sumer SO, et al. Genome Nexus: A Comprehensive Resource for the Annotation and Interpretation of Genomic Variants in Cancer.
 JCO Clin Cancer Inform.
 2022;6:e2100144. doi:10.1200/CCI.21.00144